kashyta/secure-static-site-devsecops-lab/README.md

 | Semgrep   | Performs static code analysis to catch insecure patterns |
 | GitLeaks  | Detects hardcoded secrets and credentials |

-Scan reports are saved in the `scans/` folder with timestamps and uploaded as GitHub Action artifacts.
+Scan reports are saved with timestamps and uploaded as GitHub Action artifacts.

 ---